Understanding and recognizing the things scam artists do to promote their schemes will go a long way in helping you to protect yourself.

 Do not let the fraudster get you twice.
 Some people go along with another scheme in which the fraudster promises to make good on the original money lost and generate new returns.
 Though it is understandable you would want to make up for the money lost, the usual result is that you lose even more.

-Make sure that you report investment fraud or any suspicious activity to the British Columbia Securities Commission.
-You can report by contacting BCSC Inquiries or by using the BCSC’s online complaint form.
+Make sure that you report investment fraud or any suspicious activity to the BC Securities Commission.
+You can report by contacting BCSC Contact Centre or by using the BCSC’s online complaint form.
 Remember to keep records in case you need to make a complaint or take legal action.